mtceballos/SIRENAdoc/SIRENAfunctions.rst

       It looks for an event and if a pulse is found, it looks for another event

         - It looks for an event since the beginning (or the previous event) to the end of the record.
-          The condition to detect an event is that the :cpp:member:`adjustedDerivative` was over the :cpp:member:`threshold` at least :option:`nSamplesUp` consecutive samples
+          The condition to detect an event is that the :cpp:member:`adjustedDerivative` was over the :cpp:member:`threshold` at least :option:`samplesUp` consecutive samples

     - ...
 Or to use the tstart provided as input parameters